National Counselor Exam (NCE)

 (Application link available only during the dates listed above).

-2. Complete NBCC online application and pay for the NCC/NCE - NBCC will review the list sent by Texas State University, then send an email individually to approved students on the list.
+2. Complete NBCC online application and pay for the NCC/NCE - NBCC will review the list sent by Texas State University, then they will send an individual email to approved students on the list.
 This may take several weeks.
 The email will have a subject line that says something like, "You have been endorsed for National Certification."
 It will direct you to the ProCounselor website to begin the NBCC sign up process.
 NBCC will provide a Student Tip Sheet to assist students in the NBCC/NCE sign up process.
 They will also direct you to a list of local testing sites, where you will decide upon the date and location to test within the testing month indicated.

 3. Prepare for and take the NCE! - Take time to study for the exam!
 It's an expensive exam, so you want to do your best.
 NBCC will send a confirmation letter about one to two weeks before the exam.
 Follow the guidelines on that letter, including what you need to take to the exam (e.g., Identification and NBCC confirmation letter).
 Arrive early for the exam and use your mindfulness skills to be mentally and emotionally prepared.
 You can do this!